Greg Mathis: Television

-Mathis's biggest claim to fame is his television court show, Judge Mathis, currently in its 24th season as of September 5, 2022.
-The program is one of the longest-running shows in the court programming genre, 4th in place behind only Divorce Court, The People's Court and Judge Judy (now out of production), respectively.
+Mathis's biggest claim to fame is his television court show, Judge Mathis, which ran for 24 seasons from 1999 to 2023.
+The program is one of the longest-running shows in the court programming genre, 4th in place behind only Divorce Court (still in production), The People's Court (now out of production) and Judge Judy (now out of production), respectively.
 As Divorce Court and The People's Court have suffered temporary cancellations/re-installments/judge-role recasting, Mathis and Judge Judy boasts the longest single-production runs as well as runs with a single presiding judge.
-With Judge Judy out of production after 25 seasons as of July 2021, Judge Mathis is now the longest-running active single-production court show.
+With Judge Judy out of production after 25 seasons as of July 2021, Judge Mathis became the longest-running active single-production court show until its end in 2023.
 Mathis is also the second-longest-reigning arbitrator in courtroom television history.

 Following the success of his ongoing court show, Mathis also stars in another program entitled Mathis Family Matters which revolves around himself, his family, and their loved ones as they face domestic highs and lows.